-The zipping function (section A.1) can be generalized to tuple sequences by repeating the process for every tuple of the sequence.
-Consequently, every tuple sequence can be interpreted as a sequence of proxies once a set of keys has been chosen.
-This sequence of proxies can then be interpreted as a subject map.
+This operation can be generalized to tuple sequences by repeating the process for every tuple of the sequence.
+Every tuple sequence can be interpreted as a sequence of proxies once a set of keys has been chosen.
+This sequence of proxies can then be interpreted as a map.

-A.3 Path Expressions
+A.2 Path Expressions